ncar-presentations/git-lecture-2025/slides/lecture.md

 * defined in a YAML file in the .github/workflows/ directory of your repository

 [Action](https://docs.github.com/en/actions/get-started/understand-github-actions#actions)
-* A pre-defined, reusable set of jobs or code that performs specific tasks within a workflow, reducing the amount of repetitive code you write in your workflow files
+* A pre-defined, reusable set of jobs or code that performs specific tasks within a workflow
+* Reduces the amount of repetitive code you write in your workflow files

 ---